Nidar: Gallery

 Krembanan is a chocolate-banana candy bar in the shape of a banana.
 The Krembanan was first made in 1957, and its appearance today has not changed.
 It is made of one layer of gel and one layer of banana cream covered by chocolate.
 All Krembanan bars have the same appearance and all weigh 35g.
 The manufacturer still uses the original machine to pack these "chocolate with a bend" bars; the machine has been in use since 1957 and is the oldest machine in use by Nidar.

+Nero is a chocolate- and liquorice-based candy bar.
+It consists of a liquorice-flavoured jelly with additional aniseed and fennel oil flavourings, covered in a layer of 45%-cacao dark chocolate.

+Smash! is a chocolate snack.
+It consists of salted maize cones covered by milk chocolate, producing a salt and sweet, light and crisp combination.
+It is primarily sold in Norway under the Nidar brand, and is also available in Sweden, Denmark, and Finland.